 In grant applications to the EDA, incubator networks would provide good-faith estimates of the share of the businesses it serves that are owned by disadvantaged entrepreneurs.
 If less than 50% of the businesses served by a winning incubator network are estimated to be owned by disadvantaged entrepreneurs, then receipt of the grant award is conditional on satisfying further requirements.
-A business is defined as owned by a disadvantaged entrepreneur if 51 percent or more of the business is - either directly or through stock - owned by disadvantaged entrepreneur.
+A business is defined as owned by a disadvantaged entrepreneur if 51 percent or more of the business is - either directly or through stock - owned by disadvantaged entrepreneurs and the business is managed by at least one disadvantaged entrepreneur.